The year-round heat and drought of 1540 in Europe: Scientific evaluation and discussion

 Spatial distribution of 1540 documentary data related to the occurrence of drought.
 Dots: documentary data evidence (chronicler reports, official letters, rogation ceremonies for rain etc.) of drought (red) and abundance of precipitation (blue; in southern Italy the abundance of precipitation was only during spring).

 A 2015 study, based on the evaluation of growth rings from various European tree species (dendroclimatology), concluded that the analyses did not provide evidence of an exceptional drought in 1540.

-In their response, the authors of the first study emphasised that growth rings sometimes reflect hot and dry extremes incompletely or with a delay.
-They also noted that, in recent times, climatic 'outliers' have often led to discrepancies between instrumentally determined and tree-ring data.
+In their response, the authors of the original 2014 study (Wetter et al.) emphasised that growth rings sometimes reflect hot and dry extremes incompletely or with a delay.
+They also noted that, in recent times, climatic 'outliers' have often led to discrepancies between instrumentally determined and tree-ring data, a phenomenon known as the "divergence problem".